-The Registered Sleep Technologist Examination is a computer-based, multiple-choice examination administered at a testing center or at your home or office.
+The Registered Sleep Technologist Examination is a computer-based, multiple-choice examination administered at a testing center.
 The exam consists of 150 questions, with four hours allotted for completion.
 The examination tests candidates’ general body of knowledge in sleep technology in the following sleep-related domains of practice:

 - Gathering and analyzing patient information

 |January 18, 2019||February 1 – 22, 2019|

 |March 22, 2019||April 12 – May 3, 2019|